Neofonie/magnolia-frontend-scripts/README.md

 - install with:

         yarn add magnolia-frontend-scripts

-- use like this in your package.json:
+- add this into your projects package.json:

         "scripts": {
            "build": "neo-mfs build",
            "check": "neo-mfs check",
            "default": "neo-mfs default"
         }

 - make sure your directory layout looks like this:

         - <project-name>
             -> <name>-ui
                 -> <name>-ui
-                -> frontend
-            -> <name>-webapp
+                -> frontend (here is your package.json etc) -> <name>-webapp

-- add correct path names to a file named "projectPath.js" in your frontend directory:
+- add correct path names to a file named ".projectrc" in your frontend directory:

         const basePaths = {
             root: '.',